marando/Units/README.md

 ```

 #### Mathematical Operations for Angles
 The `Angle` object supports the mathematical operations addition, subtraction and multiplication as well as negation.
-Please note that the angle instance will not be altered, but instead a new instance is returned with the new value based on the operation
+Please note that the `Angle` instance will not be altered, but instead a new `Angle` instance will be returned with the new angular value.
 ```php
 echo Angle::fromDeg(90)->add(Angle::fromDeg(90));       // addition        Output: 180°0'0".0
 echo Angle::fromDeg(90)->subtract(Angle::fromDeg(90));  // subtraction     Output: 180°0'0".0